 We have, and will continue to, set tight but realistic budgets that we are able to operate within.
+We have managed to forecast small operating surpluses throughout the forecast period.
 The Authority's financial performance is reviewed by the Board on a monthly basis.
 In addition, the Board receives regular advice on options and priorities for budget re-forecasting and rephasing during the financial year.